-Appalachian Audiology has the only Bluetooth ABR equipment in East TN.
+Appalachian Audiology has Bluetooth ABR equipment.
 This means that the individual need not be sedated.
 In fact, it is possible with this equipment to read a book, or even quietly eat a peanut butter sandwich while the test is underway!

 ABR tests are used to provide diagnostic information about the auditory pathway from the cochlea to the brain stem.
 Some diagnostic questions answered with these tests relate to Meniere Disease, type of hearing loss, hearing thresholds in the very young infant or child, lesions in the brain, and vestibular (balance) problems.
 For individuals with asymmetric hearing loss who cannot have an MRI, this helps to rule out a retro-cochlear lesion as a factor in the hearing loss.
 When auditory neuropathy is suspected, ABR is part of the dianostic battery used in the diagnosis.